jpthacker/jpthacker/README.md

   firstName: "Jack",
   lastName: "Thacker",
   background: "PhD in English Literature",
-  training: "Self-paced Software Development Course with _nology.io",
+  training: ['self-paced software development course with _nology.io', 'Makers software development bootcamp', 'software engineering apprenticeship with TES Global',
   strengths: ['creative', 'quick learner', 'great communicator'] }
 ```

-I recently completed a part-time software developer course with _nology.io.
-I’m now proficient in Javascript (ES6), React, CSS/SCSS and HTML5, among other technologies, and familiar with range of key approaches such as OOP, TDD and Agile.
+I’m proficient in Javascript (ES6), React, CSS/SCSS and HTML5, among other technologies, and familiar with range of key approaches such as OOP, TDD and Agile.

-I’m looking to develop my skills further in a fulfilling front end role in the Tech sector, where I hope to apply my creative flair and people skills, as well as my technical experience, to produce impactful and beautiful applications.

 I have a background in academia and the humanities, specifically English literature.
 When I'm not coding, I can be found writing, reading, playing tennis or walking in the Peak District.